 Spending time with grandparents can be hard, especially when there are too many miles in between.
 With today’s increased reliance on technology, many people fear we may be losing the in-person interactions needed to understand one another.
-And, although the two generations have a lot of difference in understanding and using technology, it truly connects the generations like never before.
+And, although the two generations have a lot of difference in understanding and using technology, it truly connects the generations like never before, especially during the holidays.

 Tech Offers a Chance to Bond Like Never Before

 In a time when kids of all ages are so embraced in the world of technology, face-to-face communication can be difficult to come by.
 Technology offers grandparents a chance to bond and learn from their grandchildren.

 Teens can show their grandparents their favorite apps and games and teach them how to use specific devices.
 This also gives Grandma and Grandpa the opportunity to ask questions, have a private conversation, and learn something that may not have peaked their interest before.

 Grandparents who are open to download apps like Facebook, Twitter, Snapchat, and Instagram onto their phones will get a look into their grandkids’ lives like never before.
 Then, when the time comes for that (screen) face-to-face call, there’s even more to talk about!

 Teenagers, especially, rely on their phones and tablets for communication between friends and family.
 Android and iPhone devices are pretty evenly split between older generations, so connecting with Grandpa on FaceTime might be an option, but may also not be technologically possible.

 Skype is a great go-to tool when in need of a quick video chat.
 Using Skype can bring families together for special occasions like birthdays, graduations, and weddings.
 For grandparents who live far away, simply call them on Skype and set up the computer or tablet so they can be involved in whatever the family is doing.
 Life is too short to miss out on singing happy birthday or witnessing the exchanging of vows.